dominique2204/Dominique-E-Portfolio/README.md

 # Dominique-E-Portfolio

-Welcome to my GitHub digital portfolio for the Work Readiness Training Program.
+Welcome to my GitHub digital portfolio.
 This repository includes evidence and my reflections for each assessment category.

 ---